MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 Vector2 editor ](https://github.com/MeroVinggen/Godot-Vector2ArrayEditorPlugin)
 - [Android Internet Connection State](https://github.com/MeroVinggen/Godot-AndroidInternetConnectionStatePlugin)

 ## About

 This plugin allows you to save/load resources <b>fast</b> in the background using threads, preventing the main thread freezes and handle the save/load operations using signals.

-> [!IMPORTANT]
-> This is not the final solution for save/load processing in your project, but a wrapper for the native ResourceSaver and ResourceLoader, allowing them to be used in parallel.
-You may use it directly or build your save/load managers(modules) around it to suit your needs.

 ## Features